Skip to main content

 Students should connect with their advisor or program coordinator to ensure that reductions can be factored into course and degree planning in an effective way.
 Some courses are only offered in a certain term, courses can be required as prerequisites, and planning may need to be done well in advance to ensure students are aware of all potential effects.

-How is financial aid factored in?
+How is tuition and financial aid factored in?

 Students on financial aid should connect with their financial aid counselor.